pegulabs/terms/privacy_policy.md

 ### 4.3 Mergers and acquisitions

-If Pegu is acquired by or merged with another company or a similar corporate transaction takes place, we may share information about you with the other company.
+If advicedrop is acquired by or merged with another company or a similar corporate transaction takes place, we may share information about you with the other company.
 In such a case, we will notify you with a prominent notice on the Site or App or by sending notice to your email address listed in your account before